| WCATS Bat Jum Dao(Eight Slashing/Piercing Sword-Set)

 stick.
 The oily property of the other two does not hold

+the glue required to make the pearl inlays stick.
 If you want, I can make plain scabbards out of ebony

+or rosewood.
 Pearl-inlay is an attractive feature.
 Namphi

 villagers are very good at it.
 The labor extensive